 Well, it works just like it sounds – it separates the oil from the air entering your engine to cut down on oil consumption and help eliminate detonation.
 Basically, like your air filter cleans debris from the air, an air-oil separator cleans oil from the air.

 Everyone has their own version of this Top 5 list.
-It’s your car, so do what you.
+It’s your car, so do what you want.
 Remember that you get what you pay for.
 And research before you buy – there’s plenty of information on the forums.